openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

   pipelinesascode.tekton.dev/task: "[https://remote.url/task.yaml]"
 ```

+### Remote HTTP URL from a private Github repository

 If you are using `GitHub` and If the remote task URL uses the same host as where
 the repo CRD is, PAC will use the  GitHub token and fetch the URL using the
 Github API.